Yuri010/SubDima/README.md

 EVEN THOUGH THE NAME IS AN ANAGRAM OF MANUAL DISTRIBUTION, THE CREATOR DOES NOT ENDORSE NOR SUPPORT THIS.
 The creator is not responsible to any damage to property, files and others.
 The one responsible is the "one" executing this script.

-### LICENSING
+### ADDITIONAL INFO
-YOU MUST READ AND UNDERSTAND THE LICENSE IN THIS REPOSITORY.
+YOU MUST READ AND UNDERSTAND THE ADDITIONAL INFORMATION IN THIS REPOSITORY.
 Link: https://github.com/Yuri010/SubDima/blob/main/LICENSE.md/

 ### PRIVACY